 An APEC Life Sciences Strategic Plan was approved by APEC Ministers in 2004 and it includes recommendations for collective action and an implementation schedule.
 The Strategic Plan also provides recommendations for strengthening the innovative life sciences sector in the APEC region, placing particular emphasis on boosting region-wide levels of investment in research and development for health innovation.

 In 2007, the LSIF was tasked to undertake a multidisciplinary study on the role of investment in health innovations that address health and related economic and fiscal challenges facing the region, and the return on investment for economies.
-It was also mandated to establish frameworks for public-private sector partnerships to better utilise resources to meet health needs.
+It was also mandated to establish frameworks for public-private sector partnerships to better utilize resources to meet health needs.

 The LSIF has developed an Enablers of Investment Checklist, a voluntary guidance tool for policy makers in each APEC economy to assess their investment environment for life sciences innovation.
 Singapore volunteered to fill out the implementation of the Checklist in 2009.